Search within this section

-Model adjustments, particularly in the context of COVID-19, are often amongst management’s most difficult, subjective judgements.
+Model adjustments, can be amongst management’s most difficult, subjective judgements.
 Where individually, or taken together with other elements of the ECL estimate, there is a significant risk of a material change in the next financial year, the model adjustments will require disclosure under IAS 1 as critical estimates.

 That disclosure needs to provide an understanding of the judgements made.